-GRD 143 DIGITAL VIDEO FOUNDATION: 3 credits
+GRD 143 - DIGITAL VIDEO FOUNDATION: 3 credits Prerequisite: GRD 101 or permission of instructor

 This course introduces students to the basic knowledge and development of digital video and audio.
 Students are introduced to creating digital video productions and editing techniques.
 Emphasis is placed on aesthetics and techniques of digital video and audio recording and non-linear editing.